 I remember taking my daughter ice-skating one week after the LP course.
 It would still take some time before she could live with me, but I was rehearsing for it!
 I still remember the feeling of freedom when I, using public transport, went out for a beer with a friend in a noisy bar.
 Less than six months after the LP course, my daughter lived with me every other week, and we’d been together on summer holiday.

 Back to work

 When I signed up for the LP course, all I wanted was to get well enough so that my daughter could be with me.
 Being able to work wasn’t really that important.
 But after making such rapid progress, I missed being able to participate on par with others.
 Since I’d lost my job, I didn’t have the opportunity to start working part-time, but chose to wait until I was ready for full-time work.
 Instead, I did volunteer work once a week, which gave me something meaningful to do, besides making me confident I could handle having responsibility again.
 One year after the LP course, I was working full time.
 And I still do (at a minimum…), and I can do everything I want.
 I have all but forgotten that I used to be ill.
 And I’ve grown better at doing the things I want to do, and turning down what I don’t.

-I am infinitely grateful for the Norwegian health services which, nevertheless, provided me with an incredible amount of help and examinations, for my GP and for Live, who is working to ensure that everyone can live the life they love!
+I am infinitely grateful for the Norwegian health services which, nevertheless, provided me with an incredible amount of help and examinations, for my GP and for the LP-practitioners, who is working to ensure that everyone can live the life they love!
 In addition to my ex-husband, neighbors, friends and family who all were there for me.
 It’s also fantastic to see everyone in Recovery Norway working to make more people experience the same as I did: Full recovery!